1Copenut/C3/README.md

 Admittedly, this is a sketchy index.html file and test suite--this started out as a personal site rebuild, and turned into something else entirely.
 I'll be updating tasks and the test suite with more front-end dev specific items, so stay tuned.

 ## Feedback
 I welcome constructive criticism and improvements.
-In keeping with a personal theory, I&rquo;m not provinding a contact link.
+In keeping with a personal theory, I&rsquo;m not provinding a contact link.
 Where there&rsquo;s a will, there&rsquo;s a way.